 Background disk writes

 Disk I/O happens on a dedicated background thread with its own CPU affinity.
 Even disk latency spikes don’t affect your real-time nodes.
+The logger and the runtime are fully decoupled.

 What This Means for Safety